Graphite drawing tools you need - Artist's Essentials

 10 Best Drawing tools for realistic drawings - Artist’s Secret Essentials

-After 15+ years of drawing portrait commissions of people, pets, architecture, and botanicals, I have found these tools indispensable for making my drawings always look breathtaking (check out my gallery).
+After 15+ years of drawing portrait commissions of people, pets, architecture, and botanicals, I have found these tools indispensable for making my drawings always look breathtaking.
 I have used a variety of drawing tools on over 100 drawings I have made throughout my career.
-So I have made this list after much experimenting and finding out what tools were most reliable and would not do much damage to the media.
+So I have made this list after much experimenting and finding out what tools were most reliable and would not do much damage to the paper.
 This list may be used by beginner artists and experienced artists’ especially those working on large volumes of commissioned drawings who are trying to level up on their drawing speed, technique, and process.

 1. Graphite powder or charcoal powder